Frequently Asked Questions

 Does More Minis Dollhouses sell dollhouses?

-No. I do not sell dollhouse kits, accessories or assembly services.
-The dollhouse assembly blogs on this page are a culmination of projects that have done during a course of over twenty years.
-Most of the dollhouses blogged here have been sold and/or donated and are no longer in my possession.
-These assembly blogs are for educational purposes only.
+No, I do not sell dollhouse kits, accessories, or assembly services.
+The dollhouse assembly blogs on this page are a compilation of projects I have completed over the course of more than twenty years.
+Most of the dollhouses featured in these blogs have been sold or donated and are no longer in my possession.
+These assembly blogs are intended for educational purposes only.

-I have scanned instructions for several popular discontinued dollhouse models, in PDF format.
-You can contact me at moreminis@hotmail.com, to see if I have the instructions for your dollhouse model.
-If I do, I will email them to you for free.
-Please keep in mind that I do not have instructions for any dollhouse model that is still in production.
+I have scanned instructions for several popular discontinued dollhouse models in PDF format.
+You can contact me at moreminis@hotmail.com to inquire if I have the instructions for your specific dollhouse model.
+If I do, I will email them to you at no cost.
+Please note that I do not have instructions for any dollhouse model that is still in production.

-Dura-Craft Dollhouses is no longer in business.
-If you're missing instructions for a Dura-Craft Dollhouse, contact me or you will have to search eBay or a dollhouse forum for them.
+• Dura-Craft Dollhouses is no longer operational.
+If you need instructions for a Dura-Craft Dollhouse, you can contact me, or you may need to search on eBay or dollhouse forums.

-Walmer Dollhouses is now Real Good Toys Dollhouses, so they may have instructions for any Walmer brand dollhouse kit or you can contact me.
+• Walmer Dollhouses has rebranded as Real Good Toys, and they might have instructions for Walmer brand dollhouse kits.
+Alternatively, you can contact me.

-Many Artply Dollhouse models were made my Greenleaf Dollhouses, so they may still have instructions for these kits or you can contact me.
+• Many Artply Dollhouse models were manufactured by Greenleaf Dollhouses, so they might still have instructions for these kits.
+You can also reach out to me for assistance.

 What glue should I use to build my dollhouse?

-• Wood glue does not dry clear, so it’s best for gluing together parts that will be painted or in some way covered later.
+• Wood glue - This type does not dry clear, making it ideal for gluing parts that will later be painted or covered.

-• White glue and tacky glue both dry crystal clear, so they are excellent for gluing together parts that have already been stained or painted.
+• White glue and/or tacky glue - Both of these options dry crystal clear, making them excellent for gluing parts that have already been stained or painted.

-Keep in mind that wood stain will not penetrate any kind of glue, whether clear or not, so stain before assembly or apply glue very sparingly and carefully.
+Note that wood stain will not penetrate any type of glue, whether clear or not.
+Therefore, it is best to stain before assembly or to apply glue very sparingly and carefully.

 What is a dollhouse "shell"?

-The shell of a dollhouse refers to the basic assembly of the walls and floors, with no components.
+A dollhouse "shell" refers to the basic structure consisting of walls and floors, without any additional components.

 What are dollhouse "components"?

-Dollhouse components include everything that is added to the shell of a dollhouse.
-This includes windows, doors, shutters, chimneys, gingerbread, trim, siding and shingles.
-Often times this also includes the dollhouse roof, especially if it creates an attic and has dormer windows.
+Dollhouse components are all the elements added to the shell, including windows, doors, shutters, chimneys, gingerbread, trim, siding, and shingles.
+The roof is often considered a component, especially if it creates an attic space or includes dormer windows.

 Do I have to prime my dollhouse and what do I prime with?

-Always prime your floors if you plan on adding a flooring cover to them.
-Use a color that is similar to your desired flooring color.
-This will prevent raw wood from showing through wood planks, for hardwood flooring covers.
-When using plastic or paper flooring, it will prevent dark, raw wood blotches from showing through.
+Always prime floors if you plan to add flooring covers, using a color similar to the desired flooring color.
+This prevents raw wood from showing through wood planks or dark blotches from appearing under plastic or paper flooring.

 • Certain areas, like slanted dormers in attics, are easier to wallpaper before assembly.

-• There are some areas in dollhouses that cannot be accessed once the dollhouse is completed, so these areas have to be wallpapered during assembly, before they are closed off from access.
-This is particularly true for closets, stairwells, hallways, hidden rooms and staircase walls.
+• Some areas become inaccessible once the dollhouse is completed, so they must be wallpapered during assembly.
+This includes closets, stairwells, hallways, hidden rooms, and staircase walls.

-• All other accessible, box-shaped rooms are wallpapered easily after assembly.
+• All other accessible, box-shaped rooms can be easily wallpapered after assembly.

 Should I paint my dollhouse before or after assembly?